SlimyMonz/Java-Inventory-App/README.md

-# hocker-cop3330-assignment4part2
+# hocker-cop3330-assignment5

-Check out the HELP menu item when the app is opened.
+You can also read this in the HELP menu when the app is opened

 Note: Must be run using Gradle -> Tasks -> Application -> Run